 Driver License Secondary Review Referral Process (FFDL 3)

-At the time of the interview, your identity/residency documents will be reviewed, you will be asked a series of questions, and the photo that was taken at the field office will be verified.
-The interview process may take up to one (1) hour.
+At the time of the interview, your identity/ residency documents will be reviewed, you will be asked a series of questions, and the photograph that was taken at the field office will be verified.
+The interview process may take up to 1 hour.

-If your identity/residency can be verified, you will receive a letter in the mail with further instructions on how to continue with the DL process.
+If your identity/residency documents can be verified, you will receive a follow-up letter in the mail providing further instructions on how to continue the DL process.

 Your documentation will be used to determine who you are and where you live.
 You will need to bring documents that will prove your identity/residency.
-Requiring these documents helps safeguard the accuracy and integrity of the DL issued by the DMV and may prevent someone else from using your information and/or identity.
-Bring as many of the following documents, listed below, with you to your scheduled interview.
-All documents provided will be returned after the interview.
+Requiring these documents helps safeguard the accuracy and integrity of the DL issued by DMV and may prevent someone else from using your information and/or identity.
+Bring as many of the documents, listed in this brochure to your scheduled interview.
+All documents provided will be returned to you after the interview.